michal-romi/Predicting-Stock-Market/README.md

 # Predicting-Stock-Market
-Applying the Linear Regression Algorithm to predict the Closing price of stock in ` S&P500` stock market index dataset from `1950` to `2015`.
+Applying the Linear Regression Algorithm to predict the Closing price of stock in ` S&P500` stock market index dataset from year `1950` to `2015`.